 Edith began her career in the field of alcohol and drug addiction and later became a specialist in the field of process addictions at Bellwood Health Services in Toronto, ON where she developed and implemented several treatment programs for individuals struggling with problem behaviours.
 These include sex, gambling, video gaming and Internet use, shopping, eating and other compulsive behaviours.
 She also had a special interest in working with families of those struggling with addictions.
 Her work has been presented at national conferences as well as the media including national newspapers, radio, magazines and television.

-In the last several years, Edith has also provided individual and group therapy at the Canadian Mental Health Association for clients struggling with moderate to severe mental illnesses, particularly anxiety and depression.
+After relocating to Guelph, ON, and starting her private practise and consultation services, Edith has worked with several local organizations.
+She has provided individual and group therapy at the Canadian Mental Health Association for clients struggling with moderate to severe mental illnesses, particularly anxiety and depression.
 She led groups for mood disorders, emotion regulation, and piloted a Mindfulness Based Cognitive Therapy program.
-She also provided individual therapy for adolescents struggling with mental health issues, provided services for the Family Walk In Clinic and completed assessments and consultations for the 0-6 years population and their families.
-Edith currently works a part time role at The Residence, an inpatient treatment facility at Homewood Health Centre.
-She facilitates group therapy, Dialectical Behaviour Therapy skills groups, and individual therapy.
+She also provided individual therapy for adolescents struggling with mental health issues and completed assessments and consultations for the 0-6 years population and their families.
+Edith provided clinical services and consultation for The Residence, an inpatient treatment facility and spent two years facilitating group and individual therapy, Dialectical Behaviour Therapy skills groups and participated in program development at the Centre.
+She also provided consultation and group therapy services for Stonehenge Therapeutic Community working with clients with addiction issues.
+Edith currently provides part time clinical services at Guelph General Hospital in the Bariatric Clinic providing assessment and support for the surgical program.

 Edith is deeply committed and passionate about the fields of addiction and mental health and continues training in both professional and personal development.
 She genuinely enjoys working with people and helping to support and guide them in reaching their goals and living a more satisfying life.
 Aside from her practice, Edith finds fulfillment through yoga, travel, music and the outdoors, and adventures with her children.